iiasa/ece-teaching/message_ix_workshop.rst

 Needed requirements
 """""""""""""""""""

-The workshop is designed to be accessible for users with different backgrounds and levels of experience with the modelling.
+Each workshop is designed to be accessible for users with different backgrounds and levels of experience with the modelling.
 However, there are some pre-requisite knowledge and skills which you should go through before getting started, including: